 All of the options that we just talked about are for people want to go out and hunt the lights themselves, however, I know there are a lot of people that would just rather put the fate in the northern lights into someone else’s hands, and if that is the case, there are so many places that offer northern lights tours.
-So, they’ll literally pick you up from your hotel or you meet at a location and they take you outside of the city with their vehicles and they park and they let you set up shop and watch the lights, and they just literally bring you right to the aurora.
-So, that’s definitely an easy way to see the lights while you are in Reykjavik.
+They’ll literally pick you up from your hotel or you meet at a location and they take you outside of the city with their vehicles and they park and they let you set up shop and watch the lights, and they just literally bring you right to the aurora.
+That’s definitely an easy way to see the lights while you are in Reykjavik.

 And last but not least, you guys, do not forget about never having to worry if you’re gonna see the northern lights or not, because you can just head to Aurora Reykjavik.
-So Aurora Reykjavik is northern lights museum that’s right in downtown Reykjavik.
+Aurora Reykjavik is northern lights museum that’s right in downtown Reykjavik.
 AKA you can literally see the northern lights whenever and wherever you want just by showing up to the museum.

-So there’s a small interest fee of only 1600 kroner, but this exhibition is set up really beautifully.
+There’s a small entrance fee of only 1600 kroner, but this exhibition is set up really beautifully.
 It tells you the science of the northern lights, it gives you the background, some of the history, and then of course some beautiful photos and video of the lights, and you can literally sit there in this big, huge room and watch this beautiful presentation of the aurora.
 So as a last resort, I think this would be an amazing way to see the northern lights when you’re in Reykjavik.

-FREE Northern Lights guidebook!
+Northern Lights guidebook!

 Alright, my friends, that is your information for where to see the aurora when you’re in Reykjavik, and if you guys found this video helpful, make sure to give a thumbs up for me and leave a comment if you guys are as excited to see the northern lights as I am!